maykonmichel/react-native-template-ez-devs/README.md

 ### :heavy_plus_sign: Additional configuration

-To configure api go to src/services/api.js file and edit the line 5 changing the url.
+  - To configure api go to src/services/api.js file and edit the line 5 changing the url.
+  - To configure firebase:
+    - Android: paste your google-services.json file at android/app folder.
+    - IOS: paste your GoogleService-Info.plist file at ios/reactNativeTemplateEzDevs folder.

 ### :arrow_up: Updating